ruby/typeprof/doc/doc.md

 ### Partial RBS specification

-Sometimes, Type Profiler fails to correctly infer the programer's intent due to theoretical or implementation limitations.
+Sometimes, TypeProf fails to correctly infer the programer's intent due to theoretical or implementation limitations.
-In such cases, you can manually write a RBS description for some difficult methods to convey your intent to Type Profiler.
+In such cases, you can manually write a RBS description for some difficult methods to convey your intent to TypeProf.

-For example, Type Profiler does not handle a overloaded method.
+For example, TypeProf does not handle a overloaded method.

 ```
 # Programmer Intent: (Integer) -> Integer | (String) -> String
-# Type Profiler    : (Integer | String) -> (Integer | String)
+# TypeProf         : (Integer | String) -> (Integer | String)
 def foo(n)
   if n.is_a?(Integer)
     42